42-Yerevan-Armenia/Darkley-42/10-SQL Injection of Image/Ressources/README.md

-# 10-SQL Injection of Image - Resources
+# 10-SQL Injection of Image
 This directory contains resources for the 10-SQL Injection of Image vulnerability.